earthstar-project/react-earthstar/README.md

 Click below for learning about these with their own docs

-- [EarthstarPeer](docs/earthstarpeer.md) - Diving deeper into configuring EarthstarPeer
+- [EarthstarPeer](docs/earthstarpeer.md) - Learn more about configuring <EarthstarPeer>
-- [Hooks](docs/hooks.md) - Accessing and writing data with hooks, API docs basically
+- [Hooks](docs/hooks.md) - Learn how to access and write data and app state with hooks
-- Earthbar - Pre-made, customisable control center for common earthstar tasks — learn how to customise and style it here
+- [Earthbar](docs/earthbar.md) - Pre-made, customisable control center for common earthstar tasks — learn how to customise and style it here
-- Components - Pre-made UIs to make your life easy! - learn what's available and how to style here
+- [Components](docs/components.md) - Pre-made UIs to make your life easy! - learn what's available and how to style here